pushpender-singh-ap/react-native-template/README.md

       - `Screen.styles.js`
   - `storage`: Folder that contains the application storage logic.
   - `theme`: Folder to store all the styling concerns related to the application theme.
+    - `Fonts.js`: This file contains the paths to all Fonts.
   - `App.js`: Main component that starts your whole app.
   - `index.js`: Entry point of your application as per React-Native standards.